 Today, Tequila is still one of the leading production areas for Tequila with its massive fields of blue agave fields that only grow in a few places in Mexico.

-The town has been designated a UNESCO World Heritage site and Pueblo Magico, a designation by the Mexico tourism board for towns with cultural heritage.
+The town has been designated a UNESCO World Heritage site and Pueblo Magico, a designation by the Mexico Tourism Board for towns with cultural heritage.
 So, needless to say, this town is pretty unique!
-It’s one of the nine Pueblos Magicos to see in Jalisco.

 Tequila tours from Puerto Vallarta

-For the easiest experience, there are also tours available to Tequila from Puerto Vallarta.
+For the easiest experience, take a guided tour to Tequila from Puerto Vallarta.

-This full-day tour includes hotel pick-up and drop-off, breakfast, entrance fees, and a knowledgeable guide.
+This full-day highly rated tour includes hotel pick-up and drop-off, breakfast, entrance fees, and a knowledgeable guide.
 You’ll explore ancient Aztec ruins, traditional tequila, and historic architecture in the famous town of Tequila!

 By Car